Gift Icon

 2. Maintain a good body posture: Sitting up straight and keeping your back straight helps keep your blood flowing through your brain and keeps you alert.
 Avoid slouching while driving.

-3. Keep your eyes open: Looking out the window is great for keeping your mind active but if you find yourself staring at the same spot for an extended period of time, stop your truck and close your eyes for a short nap.
+3. Keep your eyes open: Looking out the window is great for keeping your mind active, but if you are staring at the same spot for an extended period, stop your truck and close your eyes for a short nap.

 4. Take frequent breaks: Regular breaks throughout your journey will allow your body to rest and refresh.
 Make sure to drink plenty of water during these breaks.

 5. Eat before you go: Eating something small like a snack or having a cup of coffee before heading out will help get your blood pumping and keep you energized.
-It's best to eat something healthy, though, so choose something like fruit or nuts instead of chips or candy.
+It's best to eat something healthy, so choose fruit or nuts instead of chips or candy.

 6. Drink plenty of water: Dehydration can cause headaches, dizziness, and even nausea.
 Be sure to drink lots of water before starting out on your journey.

-8. Avoid heavy meals: Heavy meals take longer to digest than light ones, meaning they can make you feel tired later on.
+8. Avoid heavy meals: Heavy meals take longer to digest than light ones, making you feel tired later on.
 Instead, try eating smaller portions more frequently to stay alert while driving.

-9. Sleep: The night before your drive, make sure you get adequate rest.
+9. Sleep: The night before your drive, ensure adequate rest.

 Conclusion

-In order to keep their employees safe and improve driver health, many car shipping companies have implemented policies designed to reduce the risks associated with fatigue.
+Many car shipping companies have implemented policies designed to reduce the risks associated with fatigue to keep their employees safe and improve driver health.

-For example, some companies require drivers to take breaks during long hauls.
-Other companies allow drivers to get out of the cab every hour or two.
+For example, some companies require operators to take breaks during long hauls, while others allow motorists to get out of the cab every hour or two.

 Share this content on social media for a chance to get up to 20% off your next shipment.